 Further, there was recognition by Kelvin that the consultation to date hadn’t had the full engagement with the social media community that it could have had and that this group could recommend a change in tack in that respect.
 And that’s what we did – one of the group’s actions was for the Big City Plan team to utilise social media, and thereby engage with those leading in that area, to widen the debate.
 So we ended up having a very positive discussion after a flat start.

 A lunchtime appointment meant I actually managed to miss most of the summing up bar the one for this group.
 In the final slide was the bullet point ‘Twittering is Good’.
 As it was the last slide of the day it stayed up for quite a while during the closing speeches – point made.

 Or to put it another way – I’ve just discovered how easy it is to compare Birmingham to other cities using the nomis service from the Office of National Statistics.
-These are figures that relate to the labour market.
+These are figures from the industry labor law charts that relate to the labour market.
 That is, who is or isn’t working, what people earn, what benefits they claim, how much of the population is ‘economically inactive‘.
 You can pull out stats for regions or local authority areas, or even better, make comparisons between two or three areas.